 Brian's jaw dropped, and he took a few unconscious steps forward.
 Josh mirrored Brian's shock.
 They both looked about, wide-eyed.
 Surprisingly, Jessie seemed to take the trip in stride.
 She did look a little out of sorts, but wasn't displaying the same expression of disbelieve as Brian and Josh.

 She must have been here before.
-It was the only thing that made sense, Jessie wasn't the kind of person to take an event like this quietly.
-Come to think if it, Jessie had been unusually quite this whole evening.
+It was the only thing that made sense.
+Jessie wasn't the kind of person to take an event like this quietly.
+Come to think if it, Jessie had been unusually quiet this whole evening.

 "Numemon!"
 Caroline called.
 At the edge of the wood, I could make out five small green figures.
 Caroline started for them.
 "Justin, get everyone in the house, we'll be back in a second," she nodded at me.
 "Let's go, bangs."

-I trotted after her, looking over my shoulder as Justin lead the gaping boys, Jessie, however, chased after us.
+I trotted after her, looking over my shoulder as Justin led the gaping boys, Jessie, however, chased after us.

 "What's Sarah got to do with this?
 Why is she here?"
 Jessie asked, falling into step with us.

 "She's going to be a tamer."
 It wasn't a question.

 "You need help," Jessie said.
 "Justin told me, he said it was just you and him fighting the digimon in this area.
 I thought I was the only one, and I wasn't going to say no… but now there are other people so…" she trailed off.